Malcolmson semigroups: Matrix Malcolmson semigroup

 \begin{proposition} $R$ has a Sylvester rank function if and only if $I_{n+1}\not\preceq_{\rM} I_n$ for all $n\in \Nb$. \end{proposition}

 Recall that $R$ is said to satisfy the {\it rank condition} if for any $n\in \Nb$ the free left $R$-module $R^n$ is not generated by $n-1$ elements \cite[Definition 1.20]{Lam}.

-\begin{proposition} If $R$ has a Sylvester rank function, then $R$ satisfies the rank condition. \end{proposition} \begin{proof} Suppose that $R$ does not satisfy the rank function.
+\begin{proposition} If $R$ has a Sylvester rank function, then $R$ satisfies the rank condition. \end{proposition} \begin{proof} Suppose that $R$ does not satisfy the rank condition.
 Then there are $n<m$ in $\Nb$ and $A\in M_{m, n}(R), B\in M_{n, m}(R)$ such that $AB=I_m$ \cite[Proposition 1.24]{Lam}.
-Thus $I_m=AI_nB\preceq_\rM I_n$.
-From Proposition~\ref{P-existence} we conclude that $R$ has no Sylvester rank functions. \end{proof}
+If $R$ has a Sylvester matrix rank function $\rk$, then